Sub-brown dwarf

-Some researchers call them rogue planets whereas others call them planetary-mass brown dwarfs.
-They are sometimes categorized as Y spectral class brown dwarfs.
+Some researchers include them in the category of rogue planets whereas others call them planetary-mass brown dwarfs.

 Description

 Sub-brown dwarfs are formed in the manner of stars, through the collapse of a gas cloud (perhaps with the help of photo-erosion) but there is no consensus amongst astronomers on whether the formation process should be taken into account when classifying an object as a planet.
 Free-floating sub-brown dwarfs can be observationally indistinguishable from rogue planets, which originally formed around a star and were ejected from orbit.
 Similarly, a sub-brown dwarf formed free-floating in a star cluster may be captured into orbit around a star, making distinguishing sub-brown dwarfs and large planets also difficult.
 A definition for the term "sub-brown dwarf" was put forward by the IAU Working Group on Extra-Solar Planets (WGESP), which defined it as a free-floating body found in young star clusters below the lower mass cut-off of brown dwarfs.